 UV400 is the highest protection level that sunglasses can provide.
 This means that they block 99-100% of UVA, UVB and UVC rays to a maximum wavelength of 400 nanometres (nm).
 UV400 rated sunglasses actually exceed British (UKCA) and European (CE) standards which block UV up to 380nm.

 Regardless of UV400 labels, legitimate sunglasses should at least bear the CE marking on the frame itself.
-This internationally recognised symbol indicates that the frame conforms to the European standard EN 1836:2005, typically marked on the interior surface of one of the temples (arms).
+This internationally recognised symbol indicates that the frame conforms to the European standard BS EN ISO 1836:2005, typically marked on the interior surface of one of the temples (arms).

 UV400 sunglasses will always at least bear the CE mark in addition to any 'UV400' or '100% UV ' labels, stickers or tags attached to the frame.
 CE markings are required by law for sale or distribution within the European Union whereas UV400 labels aren't.